 "We have the unbearable yearning to be not-what-we-are," says the lobster.
-"Nov- 1346 elty, surprise!
+"Novelty, 1346 surprise!
 Flesh rots and wood decays.
 We seek the new being-ness of aliens.
 Give us your somatotype, give us all your thoughts, and we will dream you over."

 "I think something might be arranged," Glashwiecz concedes.
-"So you want to be - 1347 no, to lease the rights to temporarily be human?
+"So you want to be - no, ${1347}$ to lease the rights to temporarily be human?
 Why is that?"